b-studios/doc.js/test/docs/README.CONCEPT.md

     my_func_two.message = "Say hello to Mr. Foo";

 Most important a function can contain one special property **prototype**.
-Linktest: {Core.logger The logger} and another doc-link: {doc:CONCEPT}
+Linktest: {Core.logger The logger} and another doc-link: {doc:README.CONCEPT}

   Remember: In this case the function has to be a constructor.
 Otherwise prototype would be useless, because it is only used when creating instances of the function using new.
 After creating an instance the prototype-object is accessible in the this-context of the instance.